bazad/memctl/README.md

   Wrappers for some of XNU's process and task manipulation functions.

 Other features are available in other headers.

+## Supported platforms

+Memctl has been tested on iOS 10.2 (iPhone 5s) and iOS 11.1.2 (iPhone 7).
+I'm still working on adding full support for iOS 11.1.2.

 ## Building memctl